-There are great online websites like Minted, where they make the most elegant wedding stationery designs, and you can spend them a little bit.
+There are great online websites like Minted, where they make the most elegant wedding stationery designs, and you can spend a little bit.
 In addition, you can sample the invitations first before you order your full suite!

 Now for all the other stationeries like menus, programs, favor cards, and all other signs, you can mass print those at your local Staples, and they can print it and cut it on cardboard at a much more affordable rate.
-If you feel a little extra fancy, there are websites like Vistaprint where you can have some style selections and still keep it affordable.
+If you feel a little extra fancy, there are websites like Minted where you can have some style selections and still keep it affordable.

-To set the DIY wedding stationery, you can ask your venue coordinator to place them on the tables as they set up the tableware.
+To set up the DIY wedding stationery, you can ask your venue coordinator to place them on the tables as they set up the tableware.
 Most venues will agree to do so.
 Or, if you have hired a day-of wedding coordinator, they will definitely set it up for you.

 3. Re-purpose your decor and flowers